lightsail-network/app-stellar-rust/README.md

 ### Building

-You can build the boilerplate with the following command executed in the root directory of the app.
+You can build the Stellar app with the following command executed in the root directory of the app.
 ```bash
 cargo ledger build nanox
 ```
-This command will build the app for the Nano X, but you can use any supported device (`nanox`, `nanosplus`, `stax`, `flex`)
+This command will build the app for the Nano X, but you can use any supported device (`nanox`, `nanosplus`, `stax`, `flex`, `apex_p`)

 ### Testing
 #### Ragger functional tests
-This boilerplate app comes with functional tests implemented with Ledger's [Ragger](https://github.com/LedgerHQ/ragger) test framework.
+This Stellar app comes with functional tests implemented with Ledger's [Ragger](https://github.com/LedgerHQ/ragger) test framework.

 * Install the tests requirements
 ```bash